The Fate of Ophelia: Background and release

-Composition

-Music
+Production and music

 Swift wrote and produced "The Fate of Ophelia" with Max Martin and Shellback.
 The track was recorded at Shellback Studios and produced at MXM Studios, both in Stockholm, Sweden.
-The song is a dance-pop, funk, and synth-pop track, with a new wave groove.
-The production begins with minor-key piano chords and progresses into an upbeat production driven by synthesizers, rolling drums, steel guitars, Omnichord tones, organ, and a heavy bassline.
+At 3 minutes and 46 seconds, "The Fate of Ophelia" is a dance-pop, synth-pop, and funk track, with a new wave groove.
+The production begins with a drum roll and minor-key piano chords and progresses into an upbeat production driven by cascading synthesizers, steel guitars, Omnichords, and a driving bassline.
 Swift's singing, mostly in her lower register in the verses, is assisted by reverb effects.

-The song received comparisons to Swift's past work and the music of other artists.
-According to Clashs Lauren Hague, the song is a modern take on 2000s funk-pop, reminiscent of Duffy's "Mercy" (2008) and Adele's "Rumour Has It" (2011).
-Mikael Wood of the Los Angeles Times wrote that the song evoked the British new wave duo Eurythmics, Maya Georgi of Rolling Stone and Alan Light of Esquire likened it to the music of Fleetwood Mac, and Ann Powers of NPR compared some production elements to those in Stevie Nicks's "Stand Back" (1983), Gorillaz's "Clint Eastwood" (2001), and Swift's "Wildest Dreams" (2014).
+Critics compared the song to the music of other artists and Swift's past works.
+Some reviews likened "The Fate of Ophelia" to the music of Fleetwood Mac; Slates Chris Molanphy wrote that the opening drum roll evoked their song "Dreams" (1977).
+According to Clashs Lauren Hague, the song is a 2020s take on 2000s funk-pop, reminiscent of Duffy's "Mercy" (2008) and Adele's "Rumour Has It" (2011).
+Mikael Wood of the Los Angeles Times wrote that the song evoked the British new wave duo Eurythmics, and Ann Powers of NPR compared some production elements to those in Stevie Nicks's "Stand Back" (1983), Gorillaz's "Clint Eastwood" (2001), and Swift's "Wildest Dreams" (2015).
 Giselle Au-Nhien Nguyen of The Sydney Morning Herald opined that the track has a "darker tone" that recalls Swift's 2017 album Reputation.
+Meanwhile, Jon Pareles from The New York Times likened the minor-key piano sounds to the production of her 2020 album Folklore.